Is 6 Month LPN to RN Online Program Real? Yes, it is. We found 1 school offering 6-month LPN to RN online program …

 Why Do Students Enroll in Online LPN to RN Program Courses?

 Flexible Learning Schedule for Working Students

 A full-time learning schedule requires students to spend eight hours in class and dedicate evenings to completing assignments or attending study group sessions.
-This mode of learning is incompatible with students who have full-time jobs because taking a long study leave could result in a significant reduction of monthly income.
+This mode of learning is incompatible with students who have full-time jobs because taking a long study leave could result in a significant reduction in monthly income.

 Tuition Fees Are More Affordable Compared to Brick and Mortar Schools

-Online LPN to RN bridge programs charges approximately $3,000 in tuition fees while students in brick and mortar nursing schools pay $25,000.
+Online LPN to RN bridge programs charges approximately $3,000 in tuition fees, while students in brick-and-mortar nursing schools pay $25,000.
 Self-sponsored students will opt for online bridging programs because it’s easier to afford textbooks and learning materials required for clinical practice.

 Nurse Trainers and Professors Are Available for One on One Study Sessions